mugiwaraluffy56/OJT/README.md

 ## 4. Features

 -   **State-of-the-Art AI Model**: Utilizes a `microsoft/MiniLM-L12-H384-uncased` model for semantic text classification.
--   **Dynamic On-the-Fly Training**: The model is fine-tuned on the available data with every run, ensuring it's always up-to-date.
+-   **Dedicated Training Pipeline**: A `train.py` script for fine-tuning the model on your custom dataset.
+-   **Saved and Reusable Model**: The fine-tuned model is saved to disk, allowing for fast inference without retraining.
 -   **Extensible and Scalable Dataset**: The training dataset can be easily expanded by adding new license files.
 -   **Automated Data Sourcing**: A utility script, `download_licenses.py`, is included to fetch license texts from the official SPDX license list.
 -   **Recursive Directory Scanning**: The tool can analyze entire codebases to identify license files.